mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **Mission:** Offer working passage to a pilot

-Guerraedzahkhue ‘Ed’ Zhaerdeng (‘call me Ed’) is an out of work Vargr starship pilot.
+Guerraedzahkhue 'Ed' Zhaerdeng ('call me Ed') is an out of work Vargr starship pilot.
 He will spin a story (verifiable, although the details are a little fuzzy) of his former employers going out of business after a drive failure grounded their starship.
-Ed wants to ‘get off this heap’ and is willing to take working passage with anyone who will accommodate him and his custom Stinger SZ-100 g/bike, ‘Baby’.
+Ed wants to 'get off this heap' and is willing to take working passage with anyone who will accommodate him and his custom Stinger SZ-100 g/bike, 'Baby'.
 The g/bike will either fit with Ed in a single occupancy stateroom or occupy one ton of cargo space.

-Referee’s Information
+Referee's Information
 Roll 1D or choose from one of the options below:

 **1:** All is as stated.
-With his skills and dexterity Ed has DM+5 when piloting, making him close to his billing of ‘the best starship pilot you’ll ever see’, and he is willing to take working passage for up to three jumps, after which he will negotiate for a permanent position or leave the Travellers’ ship.
+With his skills and dexterity Ed has DM+5 when piloting, making him close to his billing of 'the best starship pilot you'll ever see', and he is willing to take working passage for up to three jumps, after which he will negotiate for a permanent position or leave the Travellers' ship.
 He is a reliable pilot, whose drinking is more an act than an affliction, but he is extremely dyslexic and has trouble with written instructions and displays.
 He also lacks any knowledge of astrogation and is generally useless outside the cockpit or the g/bike